punyapatkha/gcp_terraform_01/README.md

 5.Run Terraform plan to show current plan

-6.Run Terraform apply to create infastruture
+6.Run Terraform apply to create infrastructure

 7.SSH into VM install git and pull this repository